Koch film opens on day of former NYC mayor's death

 "He would have clearly enjoyed the attention," said Neil Barsky, the film's director, who spent much of the day doing media interviews about the former mayor.
 Barsky said that Koch had a chance to see the film last summer.

-On Friday morning, hours after news broke of Koch's death, a handful of New Yorkers arrived at the Angelika Film Center in Manhattan for the first screening of the documentary.
+On Friday morning, hours after news broke of Koch's death, a handful of New Yorkers arrived at the Angelika Film Centre in Manhattan for the first screening of the documentary.

 "I was happy to see the movie today.
 It seemed a sort of fitting tribute," said Craig Shapiro, a 41-year-old documentary filmmaker.
 He said he admired Koch's fearlessness.